Art Appreciation

 Can support male-dominated social structures

-Borrows from structuralism, deconstruction, and psychoanalytic approaches to criticism
+Borrows from structuralism, deconstruction, and

 The Guerilla Girls use artwork as feminist criticism